Ninja-Squad/ninja-squad.github.com/_posts/2020-06-03-what-is-new-angular-10.0.md

 </p>

 Despite being a nice round number, this is a small release in terms of features.
-But I'm super happy to see that the team has been digging into the opened issues on Github: it's no secret that issues accumulated over these past months/years without much feedback from the Angular team, busy as they were working on Ivy.
+But I'm super happy to see that the team has been digging into the open issues on Github: it's no secret that issues accumulated over these past months/years without much feedback from the Angular team, busy as they were working on Ivy.
 We should see some improvements on this front!